Compression Fractures and Kyphoplasty

 - Infrared Radiation: This is also known as FIR, which is an acronym standing for Far Infrared Radiation.
 Specialized saunas or heat lamps can be used to focus heat on a particular part of the body, with great effectiveness.
 Equipment for FIR therapy can be purchased for home use, or a physical therapist can apply the treatment at their office.

 As you begin to feel better, make a discussion with your doctor if it is possible to join a rehab program or start working with a physical therapist.
-To be able to get heal completely from compression fracture, exercise must be done through the guidance of a physical therapist.
+To be able to get healed completely from a compression fracture, exercise must be done through the guidance of a physical therapist.

 How physical therapist help.

-The therapist will further perform a physical examination on your spine.
+The therapist will further perform a physical examination of your spine.
 He or she will be touching the areas of your spin in order to assess how tender the spin is.
 Also, your spinal movement will be assessed beginning from the neck region to the back region down to the lower back region.
-The therapist will be measuring the strength of your spine, your legs and your shoulders.
-These test will help the therapist to understand the level of risk you are expose to that can lead to other fractures.
+The therapist will be measuring the strength of your spine, your legs, and your shoulders.
+These test will help the therapist to understand the level of risk you are exposed to that can lead to other fractures.

 The therapist will be helping you to regain the lost strength and mobility suffered as the result of the fracture.
 The following are the activities the physical therapist will be taking you through: